 The American College of Obstetricians and Gynecologists (ACOG) recommends that women without medical or pregnancy complications consider at least 30 minutes of moderate exercise on most days, if not all, days of the week.

-You may not be able to exercise while pregnant if you: have experienced preterm labor, have ongoing vaginal bleeding, feel contractions, or have other pregnancy related complications.
-Please check with your healthcare provider.
+You may not be able to exercise while pregnant if you have experienced preterm delivery, ongoing vaginal bleeding, contractions, or other pregnancy-related complications.
+Please check with your healthcare provider if you are unsure whether you should exercise during pregnancy.

 Does exercise harm the developing baby in any way?